peakrisk/peakrisk/base/index.rst

 hiking, climbing, caving, cycling and many other outdoor activities.

 So we have *peak*.
 Naming projects after mountains and hills, that makes naming fun.
-For starters, there is `Snowdon`_.
+For starters, there is `Mount Snowdon`_.
 The highest mountain in Wales.
 But only one letter difference from `Edward Snowden`_.

 Cyber risk and *privacy* will both be a focus of the project.